waxbetty/Sushi-fork-1/readme.md

   </div>
 ```

-To format the close button, temporarily disable the `display: none` property on the popover's CSS and add:
+To format the close link, temporarily disable the `display: none` property on the popover's CSS and add:

 ```css
 .popover .closer {